JiaWenqi/sentiment_lstm/README.md

 training accuracy increase to 99.92%, validation accuracy to 73.17%, test accuracy to 73.66%

 **Accuracy for different mini batch varies a lot.**

+### replace SGD with AdaGrad
+clipping by +/-5.0
+After ~20 iterations, accuracy rose to 85%.
+The curve for accuracy looks asymptotic with reasonable volatility.